-Jaspinder Komal has a long, distinguished record in public service related to veterinary public health, agricultural science and policy.
-His detailed knowledge of Canada's agriculture and food production systems has advanced policies to ensure safe, sustainable food production for Canadians and foster economic viability.
-His passion to strengthen and collaborate with Canadian veterinary colleges has led to better training of students and sharing of public research facilities.
+Jaspinder Komal has a long, distinguished record in public service related to veterinary public health, agriculture, defence and security science and public policy.
+His detailed knowledge of Canada's agriculture has advanced policies to ensure safe, sustainable food production for Canadians and foster economic viability.
+His strengthened collaboration with Canadian veterinary colleges has led to better training of students and sharing of public research facilities.
 As Canada's chief veterinary officer and World Organisation for Animal Health delegate, he has represented Canada with distinction through positive leadership and enhanced the reputation of Canada's animal health sector worldwide.
+He currently leads the DND science and technology agenda in collaboration with all stakeholders, including allied international partners.

-Marlys Koschinsky Professor of Physiology & Pharmacology, Western University
+Marlys Koschinsky, Professor of Physiology & Pharmacology, Western University

-Marlys L. Koschinsky, PhD, is the Scientific and Executive Director for Robarts Research Institute, Professor in the Department of Physiology & Pharmacology, and member of the Senior Leadership team of the Schulich School of Medicine & Dentistry, Western University.
+Marlys L. Koschinsky, PhD, is a Scientist at the Robarts Research Institute and a Professor in the Department of Physiology & Pharmacology, Schulich School of Medicine & Dentistry, Western University.
 Koschinsky's research is in the broad areas of atherosclerosis and thrombosis and focuses on the understanding of mechanisms of action of emerging risk factors for cardiovascular disease.
 She is an internationally recognized expert in the study of the cardiovascular risk factor lipoprotein(a), and is a well-respected opinion leader in the area of lipoproteins and cardiovascular disease.

-Raymond W. Lam Professor and BC Leadership Chair in Depression Research, Faculty of Medicine, Department of Psychiatry, University of British Columbia
+Raymond W. Lam, Professor and BC Leadership Chair in Depression Research, Faculty of Medicine, Department of Psychiatry, University of British Columbia